Meteor-Community-Packages/meteor-packages/README.md

 - `PackageServer.ReleaseTracks`
 - `PackageServer.ReleaseVersions`
 - `PackageServer.LatestPackages`
+- `PackageServer.stats`

-`LatestPackages` collection is the same as `Versions`, only that it contains only the latest versions of packages.
+> `LatestPackages` collection is the same as `Versions`, only that it contains only the latest versions of packages.

-Schema of documents is the same as [described in the documentation](https://github.com/meteor/meteor/wiki/Meteor-Package-Server-API) with one exception: in `Versions` collection, `dependencies` field is represented as an array of objects where package name is stored as `packageName` key.
+Schema of documents is the same as [described in the documentation](https://github.com/meteor/meteor/wiki/Meteor-Package-Server-API) with a couple exceptions.

+1. `Versions` collection's `dependencies` field is represented as an array of objects where package name is stored as `packageName` key.
 This is to support package names with `.` in the name without any problems.

+2. `Stats` collection adds the date field to the document for ease of querying chronologically.